 In the cellar, Mignon vinifies and pays homage to each of his 30 parcels individually.
 Primary fermentation lasts three to four weeks in stainless steel tanks and temperature control is only manipulated by opening the cellar doors.
 The parcels are blended together in April.
 Malolactic fermentation is naturally avoided.
 The wines are aged 24 to 30 months in bottle with 3/4 bottled brut nature and 1/4 bottled extra-brut.
 When dosage is added, it is usually around 2 grams/ liter and Mignon uses organic sugar cane to create the liquor.
 Mignon also finds himself disgorging the extra-brut a few months before the brut nature.

-In very good vintages, Mignon will release a single vintage cuvée; the next vintage release will be 2013.
-In the past he has released 2003, 2006, 2008, and 2010.
+In very good vintages, Mignon will release a single vintage cuvée.
+In the past he has released 2003, 2006, 2008, 2010, and 2013.
 Mignon has also begun experimenting with using oak foudre for a new special cuvée which he will add a bit more dosage.